-Mr. Etherington is party to an Executive Officer letter agreement with Clene dated August 1, 2014 (the Etherington Agreement), which provides for a base salary of \$300,000 per year (subject to periodic adjustment as determined by the Board), an annual incentive bonus of up to 30% of his base salary based on the achievement of performance objectives determined by the Board each year, eligibility to participate in Clene's benefits plans and paid vacation.
+Mr. Etherington is party to an Executive Officer letter agreement with Clene dated August 1, 2014 (the "Etherington Agreement"), which provides for a base salary of \$300,000 per year (subject to periodic adjustment as determined by the Board), an annual incentive bonus of up to 30% of his base salary based on the achievement of performance objectives determined by the Board each year, eligibility to participate in Clene's benefits plans and paid vacation.
+Mr. Etherington's base salary in 2020 was \$335,000.
 Mr. Etherington's compensation was most recently adjusted in 2021, his base salary is now \$415,000 per year and his annual incentive bonus can be up to 40% of his base salary.
 Mr. Etherington is also entitled to certain severance benefits upon a termination of his employment by Clene for a reason other than "cause" or his termination of his employment for "good reason."
 Please see "- Severance Arrangements" for additional details.

 Mr. Mortenson is party to an Executive Officer letter agreement with Clene dated August 1, 2014, which provides for a base salary of \$300,000 per year (subject to periodic adjustment as determined by Clene's employee compensation policies), and eligibility to participate in Clene's benefits plans and paid vacation.
 Mr. Mortenson is entitled to an annual bonus with a target pay-out of 25% of his salary.
+Mr. Mortenson's base salary in 2020 was \$350,000.
 Mr. Mortenson's base salary was most recently adjusted in 2021 and is now \$385,000.

-Mr. Glanzman is party to an Employment Agreement with Clene dated December 31, 2021, which provides for a base salary of \$350,000 per year (subject to periodic adjustment as determined by Clene's employee compensation policies), and eligibility to participate in Clene's benefits plans and paid vacation.
-Mr. Glanzman is entitled to an annual bonus with a target pay-out of 25% of his salary.
-Mr. Glanzman's base salary was most recently adjusted in 2021 and is now \$385,000.
-Mr. Glanzman may also receive pay in lieu of notice following the termination of his employment.
+Dr. Glanzman is party to an Employment Agreement with Clene dated December 31, 2020 (the "Glanzman Agreement"), which provides for a base salary of \$350,000 per year (subject to periodic adjustment as determined by Clene's employee compensation policies), and eligibility to participate in Clene's benefits plans and paid vacation.
+Dr. Glanzman is entitled to an annual bonus with a target pay-out of 25% of his salary.
+Dr. Glanzman's base salary in 2020 was \$350,000.
+Dr. Glanzman's base salary was most recently adjusted in 2021 and is now \$385,000.
+Dr. Glanzman may also receive pay in lieu of notice following the termination of his employment.
 See "- Severance Arrangements" for additional details.